Amsterdam didn't just open the door for us — it took the door off the hinges in 2001 and never looked back.

 Advice that fits how you travel

-Honest answer: Amsterdam might be the most effortlessly romantic city in Europe for a queer couple, precisely because nothing is effortful about it.
+Honest answer: Amsterdam might be the most effortlessly romantic city in Europe for a same-sex couple, precisely because nothing is effortful about it.
 You'll hold hands on every bridge and nobody will glance up.
 You'll book the canal-view double room without a second thought.
 You'll sit on the steps of the Homomonument at sunset with the Westerkerk bells going off behind you and understand exactly why people keep coming back here for decades.

 For date nights, the range is exceptional.
 Restaurant Bord'Eau is the full-theater option — Michelin-starred, Amstel-view, the kind of dinner you plan the rest of the trip around.
 For something more intimate and local, the brown cafés of the Jordaan, with their gezellig warmth and candlelit corners, do something that no five-star restaurant can quite replicate.
 A private electric boat rental on the canals at golden hour is the most romantic ninety minutes you'll spend in any city anywhere; the fact that it requires almost no advance planning makes it even better.
 Show up, get in the boat, point it at the Prinsengracht.